01. Introduction

 This is an easy-to-understand and flexible pricing model.
 Additionally, it's easier for clients to modify an agreement based on the growth and evolution of their business.
 One drawback of this model, however, is that MSPs risk a fluctuating revenue stream dependent on their client's employee base and hiring plans as well as device additions that may increase costs without added revenue.

-Tiered (a.k.a. bundle)
+Tiered (aka bundle)

 Under the tiered model, businesses enjoy the flexibility to upgrade or downgrade their chosen bundle according to their evolving needs and budget patterns.
-For MSPs tiered pricing that offers multiple levels of support can be difficult to manage as opposed to a unified streamlined service offering.
+For MSPs, tiered pricing that offers multiple levels of support can be difficult to manage as opposed to a unified streamlined service offering.

 Value-based